Eman is a writer and an engineer. She writes about education and its importance in cognition and knowledge.

-In engineering, for example, as an experimental science, there are many teaching methods can be used among them the lecture; small group teaching; problem-based learning; and practical work.
+In engineering, for example, as an experimental science, there are many teaching methods that can be used among them the lecture; small group teaching; problem-based learning; and practical work.
 Lecturing is to teach through giving verbal explanations of the subject to be taught, the visual aids are often used to help students visualize the subject.
 While small group teaching sometimes represents a difficulty especially when the discipline is not clear to the students.
-Whereas problem-based learning is distinguished by transferring the new information through the problem context, this method increases student motivation, develop their deeper understanding and encourage autonomous and joint learning.
-As for practical work is a process of teaching through examples or experiments, also, the empirical evidence can be used to demonstrate information through a combination of visual evidence and associated logic.
+Whereas problem-based learning is distinguished by transferring the new information through the problem context, this method increases student motivation, develops their deeper understanding, and encourages autonomous and joint learning.
+Practical work is a process of teaching through examples or experiments, also, empirical evidence can be used to demonstrate information through a combination of visual evidence and associated logic.
 In my opinion, practical identification helps to raise student's interests and enhance information recall as it provides connectivity facts and applications in everyday life.
 Lectures, on the other hand, tend to provide more facts than to help coherence.

-A lecturer can be distinguished from each other by his understanding of the students’ needs, teaching style and his willingness to acquire a good quality, teaching that is respected by the students.
+A lecturer can be distinguished from each other by his understanding of the students’ needs, teaching style, and his willingness to acquire a good quality, teaching that is respected by the students.
 A good teacher should not only understand students; expectations but also exceed these expectations.
 Students have different levels of willingness for learning, have different levels of understanding.
 On the other side, students expect to add new information and skills and to consider each one circumstance.
-So, the lecturer is the responsibility of delivering the course material in an attractive, motivating and engaging style that motivates and attracts students.
+So, the lecturer is responsible for delivering the course material in an attractive, motivating, and engaging style that motivates and attracts students.
 Additionally, he should demonstrate the capabilities of subject matter to solve real-world problems and to cope with each student's latent desire to learn.